ColinPattinson/colinpattinson.github.io/_posts/2021-07-31-data-as-art.md

 ## Why do it at all?
 I discovered a set of cataclysmic revelations regarding a former relationship, which then forced life into a long stretch of choppy waters.
 In the midst of this anguish I became slightly obsessed with making sure I was as well as I could be... and tracking it.
-Having never warn a watch to sleep before, I began on night 1.
-I think I did it mostly knowing that one day, as some sort of culmination of the experience.
-I would be removed from that place and would get to reflect on having grown out of that nightmare.
+Having never worn a watch to sleep before, I began on night 1.
+I think I did it mostly knowing that one day, as some sort of culmination of the experience, I would be removed from that place and would get to reflect on having grown out of that nightmare.
 Equally, it could be a [predilection to measure](https://colinpattinson.github.io/NHSX-updates-2/) or see it as a messy, geeky form of distraction and therapy.

 ### Did I do any more?
 Yes, I’ve played around with a few of these (for example, a few months ago I pulled my spotify data to chart the most played tracks during this period of my life).
 In some ways they all feel a bit like writing out letters that one never sends.
 This one is now the exception.
 I doubt I will share more.
 1 being published is enough.
 I am well enough to move onto more frivolous things to measure in the future.

+## Conclusion
+Sleep is important.
+I've been reading '[Why we sleep](https://en.wikipedia.org/wiki/Why_We_Sleep)' and it is full of interesting insights into the damage of not sleeping well.
+The author writes;

+> When sleep is abundant, minds flourish.
+When it is deficient, they don't.

+Well this blog post is all about flourishing and thus I've been trying some tweaks to my night time routine to improve sleep throughout 2021.
+Looking at the data... these modifications seem to be helping.

 #### Final note
 A fleeting motivation to publish something like this has been hovering on the horizon for a few months now but this post is the plunge in the deep end.
 I write this [in the shadow of some incredibly brave women](https://www.theguardian.com/sport/2021/jul/28/simone-biles-receives-praise-for-prioritising-her-mental-health) putting their well-being first on one of the grandest public stages.
 If they can do it then I should be able to muster the courage to publish on a blog that few will stumble on.